mworion/hue/README.md

 # Phillips HUE
-# Phillips HUE

 ###New development of Hue plugin for use in smarthome (C) Michael Würtenberger 2014, 2015
 version 0.96 develop

 ### test for multi bridge support is in !
-If you don't have mor than one bridge, no change is needed.
+If you don't have more than one bridge, no change is needed.

 # Requirements
 Needs httplib, rgb_cie from https://github.com/benknight/hue-python-rgb-converter in plugin directory